nirvdrum/nirvdrum.com/_posts/2017-05-30-a-systematic-approach-to-improving-truffleruby-performance.md

 While the original snippet was `loop { 3 == 0 }`, you'll note that graph shows `self` being compared to `3`, not `0` (node 350 in the graph with the constant `3`<a href="#footnote_1"><sup>1</sup></a> as an input).
 In TruffleRuby, we use [value profiles](http://graalvm.github.io/graal/truffle/javadoc/com/oracle/truffle/api/profiles/ValueProfile.html) for all method arguments, including the receiver (`self`).
 Value profiles are a way to speculatively optimize around the constantness of a value.
-They have three basic states: unitialized, constant, and generic.
+They have three basic states: uninitialized, constant, and generic.
-The first time a value is seen, the state moves from unitialized to constant.
+The first time a value is seen, the state moves from uninitialized to constant.
 On subsequent calls, the profile compares the passed value to the cached value.
 If the values are the same it remains in its constant state, but if a new value is seen, it advances to its generic state, where it'll remain for the life of the profile object.